-Follow the link below for more details on each feature:
+Check the link below for more details on each feature:

 Changing air filters is a simple way to save energy.
-Turn this setting on if you’d like your Nest thermostat to remind you to change your air filter.
+Turn on this setting if you’d like your Nest thermostat to remind you to change your air filter.

 Display or Wake Display

-Note: This option works a little differently based on which Nest thermostat you have
+Note: This option works a little differently based on which Nest thermostat you have.